jazd/Business/README.md

 * Foreign Key fields tend to be the same name as the table they reference
 * Field and table names are full words
 * Procedures that always check for duplicates before insert
-* Linking tables names that are almost always composed of the [CamelCase](http://en.wikipedia.org/wiki/CamelCase) linked table names
+* Linking tables names are almost always composed of the [CamelCase](http://en.wikipedia.org/wiki/CamelCase) linked table names
 * Queries read well
 * Almost no business rules are carried out outside of the database server